 McDonough's many achievements have earned him honors and awards, including Major League Baseball's Marketing Excellence Award, Chicago Baseball Executive of the Year and a place in "America's Top Ten Marketing Executives" by Promo Magazine.
 In addition, McDonough was named to The Hockey News' "100 People of Power and Influence," was inducted into the Chicagoland Sports Hall of Fame in 2008 and received the first-ever honorary Certified Hockey Professional designation by the Business of Hockey Institute in 2016.

 He has also been recognized with the Saint Mary's University of Minnesota Presidential Medal for Outstanding Merit, the Bill Veeck Lifetime Achievement Award, a place in the Notre Dame College Prep Hall of Fame and the 2008 Executive of the Year Award by the Chicago chapter of the Public Relations Society of America.
 In November 2017, McDonough received the 2017 Leadership Award from The Ireland Funds.
 And in September 2018, he was awarded the first ever John F. McDonough Humanitarian Award by St. Juliana Parish in Edison Park, Ill.
+He has also served as the Alzheimer's Association Reason to Hope Co-Chairman.

 He serves as a frequent guest speaker and panelist across the country, including at the 2010 MIT Sloan Sports Analytics Conference, the 2014 SXSW Conference and Harvard Business School.
 McDonough has also served as commencement speaker for the Loyola University School of Communication and Grand Marshal for Chicago's St. Patrick's Day Parade in 2014.
+In June 2019, he served as the commencement speaker for DePaul University's College of Communication & College of Education Commencement Ceremony.

 McDonough is a frequent lecturer at the University of Notre Dame's Mendoza College of Business and Northwestern University.
 He serves as a Sustaining Board Member for the Juvenile Diabetes Research Foundation Illinois Board, and also sits on the Athletic Advisory Board of Saint Mary's University of Minnesota, the Special Olympics Illinois Foundation Board, Chicago Blackhawks Foundation Board of Directors, the NHL Club Business Advisory Board and the NHL Board of Governors.